Safety in Cape Town

 • Use outside perimeter control beams, an electric fence or burglar bars to make sure nobody will get inside without alarming the response company.

-• Never leave your valuables in sight from windows.
+• Never leave your valuables in sight from windows or outside the house.

 • Store valuables in your well-hidden safety deposit box.
 More valuable effects or documents you will not need everyday should be deposited at you bank safety deposit.